networkx/networkx/doc/release/migration_guide_from_1.x_to_2.0.rst

 -------

-The methods removed from the graph classes and put into the main package namespace are hard to get to work with both versions.
-One hack is to write your code for v2.x and add code to the v1 namespace in an ad hoc manner:
+The methods removed from the graph classes and put into the main package namespace can be used via the associated deprecated methods.
+If you want to update your code to the new functions, one hack to make that work with both versions is to write your code for v2.x and add code to the v1 namespace in an ad hoc manner:

     >>> if nx.__version__[0] == '1':
     ...     nx.add_path = lambda G, nodes: G.add_path(nodes)